Sabah FK (Azerbaijan): Domestic history

+European record

 Colours and badge

-Sabah's features rays of sunshine incased in a shield.
+Sabah's badge features rays of sunshine encased in a shield.

-The team's main colours are blue-white, with their kit being made by Spanish clothing company Joma during their first season, and Macron from the start of the 2018-19 season.
+The team's main colours are black-pink, with their kit being made by Spanish clothing company Joma during their first season, and Macron from the start of the 2018–19 season.

+Shirt sponsor and kit manufacturer

 Stadium

 The club play their home games at the Bank Respublika Arena in Masazır, which has a capacity of 13,000.

 Players

 Current squad

-For recent transfers, see Transfers summer 2022.
+For recent transfers, see Transfers summer 2025.